-We’re glad you want to be a GBO leader; you can “find your why,” in any number of ways:
+We’re glad you want to be a GBO leader; you can gain new experiences in a number of ways:

 - helping new students feel a sense of belonging at Cal